hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/troubleshooting_chipseq_partI.md

    *  Check the number of usable reads that were used for peak calling.
 Ensure it meets and/or exceeds the guidelines.
    *  Sites can be detected with greater confidence in larger data sets because of the increased statistical power afforded by more reads

+### Read enrichment within known artifact regions
+The use of exclusive regions of “blacklists”, or regions where genome assembly results in erroneous signal are a critical part of the workflow as it helps  to remove signal-artifact regions in ChIP-seq experiments.
+As described in this workshop, filtering can happen after alignment or after peak calling.
+If a high percentage of our peaks are filtered out due to overlap with blacklist regions - this tells us that most of the peaks we identified were in fact background noise.
+A **high percentage of peaks overlapping with blacklist regions suggests that your experiment did not work.** If the majority of peaks identified are attributed to backgorund noise, there is effectively **little to no true signal** in your data.
+To troubleshoot why it didn't work, see some of the points listed above.

 ### Replicate concordance
 Unlike RNA-seq, increasing replicates in your ChIP-seq will not increase the number of binding sites identified.
 Rather, it gives you **confidence that the sites you identified are true signal.**